Los Alamos National Laboratory

 How do I register my unused sealed sources?

 Unwanted sealed sources may be registered with OSRP in a number of simple ways.
-In order to enter your sources into our tracking database we will need specific info about the facility or site (e.g., location, licensing authority, etc.), contact information (e.g., name, address, phone number, email, etc.), and specific data about each unwanted source (e.g., manufacturer, model, serial number, isotope, activity, etc.).
+In order to enter your sources into our information database we will need specific info about the facility or site (e.g., location, licensing authority, etc.), contact information (e.g., name, address, phone number, email, etc.), and specific data about each individual unwanted source (e.g., manufacturer, model, serial number, isotope, activity, etc.).

 Registration methods include: